holoviz/param/doc/upgrade_guide.md

 # some name
 ```

-However, sometimes you want to set the default value of `name`, as in the following example.
-Before Param 2.0, the default value was discarded at both the class and instance levels, this is now fixed:
+However, sometimes you want to define your o9wn default value for the `name` parameter, as in the following example.
+Before Param 2.0, any such default value was discarded at both the class and instance levels, but since 2.0 the provided `name` is now respected:

 ```python
 class Person(param.Parameterized):